justinhachemeister/jess/STYLE_GUIDE.md

 ```

 ### Using sockets with bash

-although i do not really recommend it, it's possible to do simple (or even complex) socket operations in bash using the `/dev/tcp` and `/dev/udp` pseudo-devices: http://wiki.bash-hackers.org/syntax/redirection
+Although i do not really recommend it, it's possible to do simple (or even complex) socket operations in bash using the `/dev/tcp` and `/dev/udp` pseudo-devices: http://wiki.bash-hackers.org/syntax/redirection

-example:
+Example:

 ```bash
 function recv() {
    local proto=${1} # tcp or udp